WildernessLabs/Documentation/Hardware/Circuits/Primer/Part2/index.md

 When talking about electricity and working with electronic circuits, there are two aspects that describe current that are important:

  * **Amperage** - Measured in amps, this is the quantity of electrons that are being moved.
- * **Voltage** - Measured in volts, this is the amount of force in which those electrons are being moved.
+ * **Voltage** - Measured in volts, this is the amount of force in which those electrons are be	ing moved.

 Water is used as a common analogy here.
-Imagine a waterfall; the width of the waterfall determines the quanity of water that is moving, and the height of the waterfall determines the pressure, or force, of the water at the bottom.
+Imagine a waterfall; the width of the waterfall determines the quantity of water that is moving, and the height of the waterfall determines the pressure, or force, of the water at the bottom.

 [illustration of waterfall, height/width]